The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 By Verdell Wright on May 4, 2023

-Alliance for Black Justice in Poland (BJP’s) mission is to address the inequities Black and Brown people are experiencing due to Russia’s invasion of Ukraine.
+Alliance for Black Justice in Poland (BJP’s) mission is to address the inequities Black and Brown people are experiencing due to Russia’s full-scale invasion of Ukraine.
 The organization has a deep commitment to Black, feminist, and queer frameworks.
 Since its founding in March 2022, BJP has provided transport between cities and border areas, legal advice for those opting to stay in Poland, and connected people with healthcare, safe accommodations, and other material services.

 Since mass evacuations have slowed, BJP has pivoted from emergency services to providing long-term support for Black people who still reside in Poland.
 As of 2021, there were over 500,000 Polish citizens from 43 African countries in the region.
 While there are no official numbers to obtain for 2022, it is assumed that the invasion and subsequent influx of evacuees has increased the Black and Afro-descendant population even more.
 They hope that further collaboration with UUSC will allow them to extend their impact and reach.